On martingale approximations and the quenched weak invariance principle: Auxiliary results

 Using the identity $2ab = (a+b)^2 - a^2 -b^2$ and the stationarity, we first obtain that

-To bound up the second term in \eqref{b3Rn*}, we write $C_n:=n^{-1} \E_n( S_{3n} -S_{2n} )$ and we follow the lines of the proof of Theorem 2.3 in \cite{DDM} (see the displaylines between their equations (4.13) and (4.16)).
+To bound up the second term in (\ref{b3Rn*}), we write $C_n:=n^{-1} \E _n( S_{3n} -S_{2n} )$, and we follow the lines of the proof of Theorem 2.3 in \cite{DDM}; see the display lines between their equations (4.13) and (4.16).
 Hence we first write that

-Notice that since \eqref{MWpalpha} holds, by Theorem \ref{theoMW}, we have in particular that $ \Vert S_n \Vert_{2} = o(n^{1/2}) + \Vert M_n \Vert_{2} $, implying that
+Notice that since (\ref{MWpalpha}) holds, by Theorem \ref{theoMW}, we have in particular that $ \| S_n \|_{2} = o(n^{1/2}) + \| M_n \|_{2} $, implying that

-Using \eqref{majsnp} and the fact that the function $x \mapsto |x|^{p/4}$ is concave, it follows that
+Using (\ref{majsnp}) and the fact that the function $x \mapsto |x|^{p/4}$ is concave, it follows that

-By stationarity and using \eqref{applisub} with $u_n=[n^{p/2}]$, we get that
+By stationarity and using (\ref{applisub}) with $u_n=[n^{p/2}]$, we get that